 The Audit Committee was, during the period under review, composed of Mr Anthony P. Demajo (Chairman of the committee and Non-Executive Director of the Company), Ms Joannie Grima (Non-Executive Director of the Company), and Mr Lawrence Zammit (Non-Executive Director of the Company).
-Ms Joannie Grima was appointed to replace Mr Albert DeBono, who resigned on the 9 March 2020.

 Nevertheless, the Audit Committee has the power and authority under its terms of reference to summon any person to assist it in the performance of its duties.
-The Audit Committee has met five times in the financial year under review.
-The Directors are of the view that the composition of the Audit Committee meets the requirements of the Code on independence as well as having a member with knowledge in accounting and/or auditing, since Ms Joannie Grima is a Certified Public Accountant.
+The Audit Committee has met four times in the financial year under review.
+The Directors are of the view that the composition of the Audit Committee meets the requirements of the Code on independence as well as having a member with knowledge in accounting and/or auditing, since Ms Joannie Grima is a Qualified Accountant.
 Following such declarations, such persons are also considered to be independent Directors for the purposes of the Code.